 I needed a unique planner since I planned to use it for a full-time job and full-time graduate school.
 All of the other planners I had used were good for one or the other, but not both.
 Using the bullet journal meant that I could divide up the weeks, days, or hours exactly how I needed to, even if that changed week to week.

-I love how simple the planner is visually because it makes the important part – my to-do list – stand out very clearly.
-It’s easy to see at a glance what you need to do that day, and you can create monthly pages so you can see more long-term what you need to be doing.
+Bullet journaling is a great system simply because of how visually impactful it is.
+It makes sure the important parts of your to-do list stand out and grab your attention when necessary.
+It’s easy to see at a glance what you need to do that day, and you can create monthly log pages so you can see long-term goals and activities.

 It also keeps everything in the same place, so you won’t lose your to-do list between days.
 At the end of each work day, I make a short list for the following day about what I need to do.
-That way I don’t have to spend time first thing in the morning trying to remember what I need to be doing, or trying to remember where I left the list – it’s right there in my notebook, exactly where it’s supposed to be.
+That way I don’t have to spend time first thing in the morning trying to remember what I need to be doing, or trying to remember where I left the list.

 I also like being able to track my productivity across time.
 Since everything is kept inside one notebook, I can see what I struggle with and what patterns I’ve fallen into.
 This was a great insight for me, and one that I would never have been able to get if I’d stuck with my haphazard post-it note method.

-I hate seeing undone tasks in my planner.
-If I can see that I still have to email a professor because that box isn’t filled in, then I’m going to get it done that day so I can mark the task as complete.
+I hate seeing undone tasks in my planner when bullet journaling.
+If you can see that you still have to email a professor or send out that memo to your coworkers because that box isn’t filled in, then you’re more likely to get it done that day in order to mark it on the task page as complete.

 It’s also nice to get to the end of the day or the end of the week and see that everything has been completed.
 It’s a nice sense of accomplishment that can help me relax over a weekend.

 I find myself constantly adding lists to my journal.
-I just turn to an empty page and start making a list: a packing list, a list of books that I’ve bought but haven’t had time to read yet, a list of movies that I want to see, a list of article ideas that I want to write…anything that comes into my head has a place in the planner, so it won’t be forgotten or lost.
+When bullet journaling day to day, making a list is as easy as turning to an empty page and writing down your items: a packing list, a list of books that you’ve bought but haven’t had time to read yet, a list of movies that you want to see, a list of article ideas that you want to write…anything that comes into your head has a place in the planner, so it won’t be forgotten or lost.

-The third page in my planner is a calendar for 2016 with “write every day” written across the top.
+The third page in my planner is a calendar for this year with “write every day” written across the top.
 Each day that I get some writing done, I mark off on this page, and try to keep the chain going each day.
-This was one of my new year’s resolutions, and once December 31 rolls around this year I’ll know for sure how well I kept that resolution.
-I won’t have to guess, it’s plainly written out in my planner.
+This was one of my New Year’s resolutions, and once December 31 rolls around this year, I’ll know for sure how well I kept that resolution.
+I won’t have to guess, as it’s plainly written out in my planner.